Daniel Poneman

 Daniel Bruce Poneman (born March 12, 1956) is an American lawyer and businessman.

 He served as United States Deputy Secretary of Energy from 2009 to 2014.
+He served as president and chief executive officer of Centrus Energy, a publicly traded energy company, (LEU) from 2015 to 2023.
 He is also a Distinguished Fellow at the Paulson Institute at the University of Chicago and a Senior Fellow at the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
 Poneman was Acting Secretary of Energy in 2013 following the resignation of Steven Chu until Ernest Moniz was confirmed and sworn in.

 Education

 Poneman received A.B. and J.D. degrees with honors from Harvard University, and an M.Litt. in politics from Oxford University, where he was a student at Lincoln College.

 Career

 Poneman first joined the Department of Energy as a White House Fellow in 1989.
-In 1990, he joined the National Security Council as the Director of Defense Policy and Arms Control.
-Between 1993 and 1996, Poneman served as Special Assistant to the President and Senior Director for Nonproliferation and Export Controls at the NSC.
+In 1990, he joined the National Security Council as the director of defense policy and arms control.
+Between 1993 and 1996, Poneman served as special assistant to the president and senior director for nonproliferation and export controls at the NSC.

 Poneman was a partner in the law firm of Hogan & Hartson, before becoming principal of The Scowcroft Group, a consulting firm in Washington, D.C., in the eight years prior to his appointment to the United States Department of Energy.

 Poneman was nominated by President Barack Obama to be United States Deputy Secretary of Energy on April 20, 2009, and was confirmed by the United States Senate on May 18, 2009.
-He also served as Chief Operating Officer of the Department of Energy.
-In 2013, Poneman served as Acting Secretary of Energy following the resignation of Secretary Chu until his successor, Ernest Moniz was confirmed by the Senate and was sworn in.
+He also served as chief operating officer of the Department of Energy.
+In 2013, Poneman served as acting secretary of energy following the resignation of Secretary Chu until his successor, Ernest Moniz was confirmed by the Senate and was sworn in.

-He served as President and Chief Executive Officer of Centrus Energy, a publicly traded energy company, (LEU) from 2015 to 2023.
+He served as president and chief executive officer of Centrus Energy, a publicly traded energy company, (LEU) from 2015 to 2023.

-Poneman currently sits on the Atlantic Council's Board of Directors.
-Poneman is a member of the Council of Foreign Relations.
+Poneman currently serves on the Council of Foreign Relations Cite web |title=CFR and Atlantic Council's Board of Directors.
+He is also a member of the Aspen Strategy Group and Harvard University Committee on University Resources.